HossamGhanem786/OnlineBank/README.md

 1-UserFrontPage:
--user if new user can signup or already user can login.
--user have two accounts(primary account,savings account).
--two accounts of user any transactions made in it recorded in each account .
+-user if new user can signup or already user can login, he have two accounts(primary account,savings account),two accounts of user any ,transactions made in it recorded in each account .
+-user can make transactions such as :

+a-deposit.
+b-withdraw.
--user can make transactions such as : a-deposit. b-withdraw. c-transfer between accounts primary account and savings account.
+c-transfer between accounts primary account and savings account.